RolandBeeres/ReportingSchema/README.md

-# ReportingSchema
-Collaboration between SMA and DMA to define a reporting model

-# Push test
+# Reporting eXchange Schema - (ReX model)

+Based on the EfficienSea2 reporting model for the BalticWeb, this fork is the next generation.